MrJacquers/BurnTestFace/README.md

 # BurnTestFace
 Simple Garmin Watchface to check if your Amoled screen has any burn in.

+Amoled looks great, but it suffers from burn in, which is actually pixels wearing out due to how these displays work.
+Garmin does a lot to minimize the effects, but the nature of these displays mean that eventually pixels will wear out and create the burn in / ghosting effect.
+This will be most visible in areas that are used the most and display static text.
+This watchface is meant as a diagnostic tool for you to check how worn out your screen is.
+Don't use it as a regular watchface ;)

 Long press to cycle through the colors, or use the edit (pencil) icon when selecting the watchface on your watch to set the color.

 ![image](https://github.com/MrJacquers/BurnTestFace/assets/84329887/234c048c-ff3f-40aa-a7ea-701193bdee50)